glacials/twos.dev/src/cold/apple.md

 ### ✔ Google Sheets → Numbers {#numbers}

 As a casual spreadsheets user, Sheets and Numbers are nearly identical.
-Numbers has nicer UX when editing formulae that visualizes cell(s) being referenced.
+Numbers has nicer formula editing UX that visualizes cell(s) being referenced.
 It tries to humanize references, e.g. “Ben age” for a cell in a row with header “Ben” and a column with header “Age”, instead of A:123.
 This is nice until headers get long and multiworded.
 Overall it’s a wash.